Purdue-CS193/lab-1-sanskriti-motwani/index.md

 # Sanskriti's first CS193 LAB

 ## Things I like about CS193:)
--it has lab sessions
+- it has lab sessions
--it helps you understand basic things you might need as a CS student that are not taught in class
+- it helps you understand basic things you might need as a CS student that are not taught in class